ptrgags/mindless-stitchcraft/README.md

 ```

 Changing the fabric width can result in a very different pattern.
 E.g. here's
-a motif that lines up with
+a motif of length 3 that evenly divides 9.
+This pattern repeats after only
+2 rows!

 ```
 mindless-stitchcraft 9 "v--"